pond/dnd/party_ripa/journals/campaign_7/part_6.md

 Francesc responds, "I know.
 Why?"

-"I was just given the list.
-It comes from the prophetess, from the seer herself.
-There are fates worse than death, if *I* get on the wrong side of Vallin.
+"I was just given the list. **It comes from the prophetess, from the seer herself.** There are fates worse than death, if *I* get on the wrong side of Vallin.
 There's nothing *you* can do."

 Thorin tries threats but they don't work at all.
 Arturo tries too; the response is, "But  I *know* that's not how I go.
 I go gloriously.
 I've been told my future.
 I didn't know it would be me, but we know that *one* of us was going to be at risk of betraying everyone."
 She also laughs at the manager; "*That* oaf is nothing but a paid help!"

 Arturo keeps trying, persuasion 22.
 The zeal fades from her eyes for a moment.
 But as the conversation continues, Thorin arcana 14 -> he notices that despite her hands being bound she's trying to cast something.
 She quickly says words of some of spell; he recognises it not as something he knows, but it's some kind of elemental conjuration.
 A wave of thunder explodes out from her - con saves for Thorin (22 OK), Penny (19 OK) and Arturo (6, fails).
 Everyone can hear it (**Thunderstep**) - she disappears!
 19 damage to Arturo, 9 to Thorin & Penny.

 Francesc, perception 15+5.
 The wizard appears outside the cave, about 90ft away from where she was.
-None of her bonds are with her anymore.
+Her rope bindings are gone, left behind in the cave.
 She raises her hands to cast something else; Francesc fires her bow.
-It's only 12 but it's *just* enough; 12 damage; she falls unconscious - but just before it, manages to get out a dramatic monologue: "Vallin will have a piece of everything that she needs.
-She will be the goddess!
-You can't stop it!"
+The attack roll is only 12 but it's *just* enough; 12 damage; she falls unconscious - but just beforehand, manages to get out a dramatic monologue: **"Vallin will have a piece of everything that she needs.
+She will be a goddess!
+You can't stop it!"**

 The kids get very overexcited again; this time, Francesc's intimidation (15) works.

 Thorin gives up to sleep.
 Penny heals Arturo as much as she can; Arturo sleeps too.
 Penny heads over to Francesc who is checking on the gnomish wizard.
 Francesc, medicine 14.
 She suddenly seems to die!
-"Why did she die?" asks Penny.
-"Too injured".
+"Why did she die?" asks Penny, confused; "Too injured".
 (Technically, failed 3 death saves).
 Francesc and Penny take the body back to the cave, next to the manager - a grisly intimidation attempt.
 "Tell us something more than we got out of her."

 "I was hired..."

 "Who hired you?"

 "I was hired by a dark-skinned woman with braids, quite stocky" (Francesc recognises the description of the woman that was killed by the arrow at the old manor).
-"We were given a very specific job - to store things and to transfer kids to a safehouse."
-(The safehouse was the manor above the caves).
+"We were given a very specific job - to store things and to transfer kids to a safehouse" (the old manor).
 "I was waiting for instructions on what to do next.
 We receive them from riders.
 We were supposed to deliver 8 kids in two days time and we got told that the remaining four people would appear before that happened and I'd have all 12 that I'd been tasked with.
 I don't have to find them - that's not my job - I just do logistics."

 "Where would you take them to?" asks Francesc.
 He gives an address in Neverwinter.
 It's down by the docks.
 He just had to deliver the "12 live targets" and "all of the other things on our list; I was told anything that we found that wasn't part of the original manifest, we could sell for a profit."

 All this talk of prophecy and seers makes the strange list easier to understand - it's vague; it was built by seers.

 We're not sure what to do with him.
-Killing in cold blood seems bad.
+Killing in cold blood is bad!
 He's trying to argue that he can give us money; he tells Francesc where to find a gaudy gold and palladium medallion in his pocket.
 We don't know what it's really worth - "100s of gold" he claims.
-In the end, we decide we'll hand him over to the druids, to keep watch over him for a few days.
+In the end, we decide we'll hand him over to the druids, to keep watch over him for a few days before letting him go.

 We head into watches while others sleep.
 Cassee and Francesc share a watch.
 Francesc (perception 18) notices that Cassee is seeming very nervous.
 She thinks we're putting the dragon at risk.
-"I've named her, by the way. **Spider**." - huh. **Green Spider could be the dragon, not Thorin?**
+"I've named her, by the way. **Spider**." - huh. **Green Spider could be the dragon, not Thorin?** - except the manager did say "we got told that the remaining four people would appear before that happened", so it seems that the four should include Thorin and be 'people' rather than a dragon.
+There's still some room for doubt of course, but if Thorin has a family connection to Gauntlegrim of some sort, we could be more confident.

 As watch switches to Arturo, he argues that Cassee should not try and rear the dragon at the university.
 Too many people are coming for it; many are very dangerous.
 The university isn't set up for that - it'd put many others at risk.
 He argues that the druids have skills to help rear it *and* have good protection skills; and they won't take the dragon away from her.
 This de-escalates things quite a bit and Cassee eventually goes to bed.
 Arturo watch, perception 12; no dark vision; doesn't notice anything.